Microsoft (MSFT) Price Prediction and Forecast

 Microsoft Share Price Estimates 2025-2030

-Price Forecast and Prediction for 2025: We expect to see revenue growth just over 8% and EPS of $15.67 for the year.
-We expect the stock to still trade at a similar multiple next year, putting our estimate for the stock price for Microsoft at $548.00 in 2025, which is a 18.55% higher than the stock is trading today.
+Microsoft Price Forecast and Prediction for 2025: We expect to see revenue growth just over 8% and EPS of $15.67 for the year.
+We expect the stock to still trade at a similar multiple next year, putting our estimate for the stock price for Microsoft at $548.00 in 2025, which is 17.34% higher than the stock is trading today.

-Price Forecast and Prediction for 2029: 24/7 Wall Street expects Microsoft to continue its 10% revenue growth again and to generate $12.30 per share of earnings.
-With a price to earnings multiple of 35, the stock price in 2029 is estimated at $430.50, or a gain of 46.67% over today’s price.
+Microsoft Price Forecast and Prediction for 2029: 24/7 Wall Street expects Microsoft to continue its 10% revenue growth again and to generate $12.30 per share of earnings.
+With a price to earnings multiple of 35, the stock price in 2029 is estimated at $687.00, or a gain of 47.10% over today’s price.

 |Year